Quantum thermodynamics, quantum correlations and quantum coherence in accelerating Unruh-DeWitt detectors in both steady and dynamical state: Quantum thermodynamics

 Figure \ref{FIG 11}(a) presents the behavior of the absorbed heat ($Q_{\text{h}}$), the released heat ($Q_{\text{c}}$), and the work output ($W$) as functions of $\omega_{B}$, for $\omega_{A}=1$, $T_{h}=2T_{c}$, and $\Delta_0=-1.5$.
 This figure shows that when $\omega_{B}$ is varied from $0$ to $1$, both $Q_{\text{h}}$ and $W$ maintain positive values.
 Conversely, $Q_{\text{c}}$ remains negative within the interval $0 < \omega_{B} < 0.9$.
 This sign convention confirms that the system operates as a heat engine in this specific regime.

 Figure \ref{FIG 11}(b) shows the efficiency ($\eta$) of the engine as a function of the energy spacing ($\omega_B$) for different initial spacings ($\omega_A$).
 The efficiency decreases as $\omega_B$ increases.
 This indicates that a larger energy spacing during the cold stroke reduces the work output relative to the heat absorbed during the hot stroke, consequently lowering the conversion efficiency.
 The rate of decrease depends on $\omega_A$: higher initial spacings correspond to a smaller efficiency loss for the same increase in $\omega_B$.
-In all cases, the efficiency remains below the Carnot limit $\eta_c = 1 - T_c/T_h$, \onecolumngrid
+In all cases, the efficiency remains below the Carnot limit $\eta_c = 1 - T_c/T_h$, as expected for an irreversible cycle.
+In summary, the figure illustrates that increasing the energy spacing in the cold branch negatively affects the engine performance, highlighting the sensitivity of quantum engines to the tuning of energy-level spacings. \onecolumngrid

-\twocolumngrid as expected for an irreversible cycle.
-In summary, the figure illustrates that increasing the energy spacing in the cold branch negatively affects the engine performance, highlighting the sensitivity of quantum engines to the tuning of energy-level spacings.
+\twocolumngrid The von Neumann entropy S as a function of the bath temperature T for three values of the energy spacing $\omega$ is shown in Fig.\ref{FIG 12}(a).
+For all cases, the entropy increases monotonically with temperature, reflecting the progressive thermal mixing of the system.
+Overall, the figure highlights the strong dependence of entropy on both temperature and the energy-level spacing.

 Figure \ref{FIG 12}(b) illustrates the behavior of the internal energy ($U$) as a function of the bath temperature ($T$) for different values of spacing ($\omega$).
 For all values of $\omega$, the internal energy remains negative and decreases monotonically with temperature.
 Overall, the figure shows that both $T$ and $\omega$ strongly influence the energetic response of the system, with lower energy spacing producing deeper negative internal-energy values.